Serge Voronoff: Death and burial

 Voronoff died on September 3, 1951, in Lausanne, Switzerland, from complications following a fall.
 While recovering from a broken leg, Voronoff suffered chest difficulties, thought either to be pneumonia or possibly a blood clot from his leg that moved to his lungs.

 Few newspapers ran obituaries, and some of those that did acted as if Voronoff had always been ridiculed for his beliefs.
 For example, The New York Times, once one of his supporters, spelt his name incorrectly and stated that "few took his claims seriously".
-On the other hand, TimesDaily was more positive, calling him a "famed prononent proponent of rejuvenation for humans through monkey glands" and claiming that he actually became more popular later in life: "Medical authorities at first rejected his theories, but later developments confirmed some of his ideas."
+On the other hand, TimesDaily was more positive, calling him a "famed proponent of rejuvenation for humans through monkey glands" and claiming that he actually became more popular later in life: "Medical authorities at first rejected his theories, but later developments confirmed some of his ideas."

 Voronoff is buried in the Russian section of the Caucade Cemetery in Nice.